mrandruki/AireLogicTechnical/README.md

 1. Download a copy of Python 3.8+.
     Python can be downloaded from here: https://www.python.org/downloads/

-2. Use pip or a similar installer to download and install the libraries
+2. Use pip or a similar installer to download and install the libraries: "requests", "matplotlib".
-    2. requests
-    2. matplotlib

 # How to use the program
 1. Type in the name of an artist or band to search for.